Connections that matter, from campus to community

 Professional Connections

 Undergraduate and graduate students often have questions about an industry, current corporate practices, or simply seek advice about a specific, career-related question.
-The Flash Mentoring Program leverages technology that matches students based on their needs to industry professionals based on their experience.
-Mentoring sessions last for up to 60 minutes and address bite-sized questions.
+Rams Connect leverages technology that matches students based on their needs to industry professionals based on their experience.
+Mentoring connections can be a quick email exchange or an in-depth, real-time conversation to gather insights and get guidance.
+If both parties are interested in maintaining regular contact they can extend the mentor-mentee connection on their own terms.